adeck/music/README.md

 ## What kind of music?

-My musical tastes are all over the place, and w.r.t. guitar are inspired by a number of different guitar styles and traditions.
+My musical tastes are all over the place, and are inspired by a number of different styles and traditions, particularly w.r.t. various guitar styles.
 But most of the stuff that's going on here will be classical / celtic / roots blues-inspired.
+None of the compositions I currently have recorded have any lyrics to them.
+Frankly, I usually consider adding lyrics to be an admission of musical failure.

 <!--
 In high school I went through a phase of writing poetry and composed some stuff that was more rock to go along with the poetry.
 I still find that easy to do, but kind of as a consequence of finding it easy I don't really find it nearly as entertaining.
 That said, I might decide to do some of that for fun down the road.